 After much research, I have since paired it with a Body Back Buddy, which presents similar self-generated results for acute spots that a foam roller can’t put enough pressure on.
 I start with the foam roller and end with the Back Buddy.
 And now I recommend them to anyone I come across who has back, leg, or hip pain.
 Judging by its looks, it probably has some alternative uses as well.

 Point here is not to diminish the work many fine massage or physical therapists perform or that these two tools can cure all physical ills.
 And as you know, I’m not a proponent of most “stuff”.
 There are numerous exceptions, however, that can lead to better health, better environment, and better finances.
-These tools are a great example of how a small strategic investment can produce a lifetime of savings.
+These tools are a great example of how a small strategic investment in money saving products can produce a lifetime of savings.
 And all it took was a little creative exploration.
 Oh… and I’m not a doctor, but you already knew that.
 And if you want to take it further, you can even build an affordable home gym and get rid of your gym membership.

 - What health-related purchases have you made that have turned out to be great investments?